 With my training sessions it’s usually a small group focusing on the individual.
 With this we maximize the touches at the beginning of practice to warm up the muscles.
 Then we can focus on first touch, passing, shooting & game like drills.

 How many touches should a soccer player get in practice

-Depending on what you are working.
-If you are wanting to do all dribbling then you can get 1,000 touches in the first 20 minutes.
+How many touches you get depends on what you’re working on… With dribbling/footskills you can get 1,000 touches in the first 20 minutes.
 This is not easy if you’re doing good stuff (not just simple drills).

 Go full speed at the simple things